Community-Spotlight/promotion-index/README.md

-# promotion-files
+# promotion-index

-For all the promotion files
+This is a index of all the promotions so we can keep track of them.